awsdocs/amazon-route53-docs/doc_source/domain-restore-expired.md

    + The domain that you want to restore

-   + The account ID of the AWS account that the domain was registered to
+   + The [12\-digit account ID](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers) of the AWS account that the domain was registered to
 **Contact method**
 Specify a contact method and, if you choose **Phone**, enter the applicable values\.